What to bring on a trip to Europe

 When you create your packing list for Europe, you may be tempted to take your entire bathroom with you.
 There’s no need for that.

 If you’re on any prescription medicine, don’t forget to add it to your packing list.
+The same goes for vitamins that you take regularly.

-Of course you can buy them at your destination, but you may not be able to buy them just when you need them (imagine a headache that keeps you awake late at night…).
+I usually also take some basic painkillers, just in case.
+Of course you can buy them in Europe, but you may not be able to buy them just when you need them (imagine a headache that keeps you awake late at night…).

 Some of the most essential items on your packing list for Europe are the devices you’ll be using on a daily basis and their chargers.

-Phone and sim card
+Phone and sim card / eSim

 When you buy a sim card in one EU country you will be able to use it in other EU countries that are part of “Roam Like at Home”, meaning you won’t pay extra when you move between countries (but do check the fine print).

-You’ll probably be using your phone more than usual on your European trip, for navigation, translation, taking photos and keeping in touch with friends and family back home.
+You’ll probably be using your phone more than usual on your European trip, for navigation, translation, taking photos, and keeping in touch with friends and family back home.

-Power adaptors
+Power adaptors for Europe

 The best power adaptor to pack for Europe is a universal adaptor with USB ports.